dominikblazic/SocialNetwork/README.md

 # SocialNetwork
 This was a small project for a subject on university.

-This is not how I would do it today, but it was a process of learning and I'm pretty satisfied how it turned out.
+This is not how I would do it today, but it was a process of learning and I'm pretty satisfied how it turned out and how much I got out of it.
 Soon I'll be doing more mature version I hope, because it's a fun project.